scherermichael-oss/conventional-mergebot/README.md

 # More Internal Information

-This text will be excluded the commit message, too.
+This text will be excluded from the commit message, too.
 ```

 The level of the headings does not matter.
-You can increase it if you prefer smaller text.
+You can increase it if you prefer a smaller text size.

 ### Merging

 Unfortunately, you cannot use the `Merge` button with this bot.
-To create the custom merge commit, you must create a new comment with the merge command:
+To create the custom merge commit, create a new comment with the merge command:

 ```
 /merge
 ```

-All previous commits are squashed and the merge is triggered.
-If any information is still missing, a new comment with instructions is created.
+All commits are squashed and merged using the custom commit message.
+If any information is missing, a new comment with instructions is created.

 ## Deployment